PatPat2020/2_MNIST/README.md

  * create a subfolder named "png" and put all the required png dataset.
  ### For 2d
  In the dataset folder, unzip the file mnist-permutated-png-format.
 It should create a folder called `mnist-permutated-png-format`

+## Rendering of jupyter notebooks
+If the rendering does not work on github, please copy the url of the file [here](https://nbviewer.jupyter.org/)